 Available on the album ‘Messages: OMD Greatest Hits’ via Virgin Records

 OMD Stanlow (1980)

-Just nine months after the release of OMD’s self-titled debut which was recorded in their own recording complex The Gramophone Suite, the band entered Ridge Farm and Advision studios with Howlett for the much more cohesive and gothic follow-up ‘Organisation’.
+Just nine months after the release of OMD’s self-titled and self-produced debut, the band entered Ridge Farm and Advision studios with Howlett for the much more cohesive and gothic follow-up ‘Organisation’.
 The album’s closer was ‘Stanlow’, a brooding 6 minute epic that conveyed the emotion of returning home after a long journey; the sight of that huge, brightly lit oil refinery from the M56 motorway was apt symbolism.
-OMD’s intellectual but cryptic lyrical themes set them apart from other synth based acts.
+The intellectual but cryptic lyrical themes of OMD set them apart from other synth based acts.

 Available on the album ‘Organisation’ via Virgin Records